Open-Attestation/open-attestation-cli/README.md

-# Open Attestation (CLI)
+# TradeTrust (CLI)

-This CLI tool in the [Open Attestation CLI](https://github.com/Open-Attestation/open-attestation-cli) repository turns .json documents into any open-attestation verifiable documents.
+This CLI tool in the [TradeTrust CLI](https://github.com/tradetrust-tt/tradetrust-cli) repository turns .json documents into any open-attestation verifiable documents.
 It applies the OpenAttestation algorithm to produce a hash of the json document and then creates a file with the data and proof of integrity.

 ## Installation